PACW Investors Have Opportunity to Lead PacWest Bancorp Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-12, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PacWest Bancorp ("PacWest" or the "Company") (NASDAQ: PACW, PACWP).
+16, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PacWest Bancorp ("PacWest" or the "Company") (NASDAQ: PACW, PACWP).

 Class Period: February 28, 2022 – May 3, 2023